 What is your Budget?

-It is the paramount consideration when looking for land to build a home.
+It is the paramount consideration when looking for land to build a house.
 To give you an idea so you can scale your land requirement, let’s talk particularly about the land of New York State.

 According to LandWatch, they had recently listed over an estimate $13 Billion of New York land and rural property.
 The average price of New York lands, ranches, farms, and other listings is $589,194.
 Although the average price is extremely high, still you can own valuable land in New York for as little as $82 per month.